dhis2/dhis2-docs/src/commonmark/en/content/user/system-settings.md

 </tr>
 <tr class="odd">
 <td><p><strong>Respect category option start and end date in analytics table export</strong></p></td>
-<td><p>This setting constrols whether analytics should filter data which is assocciated with a category option with a start and end date, but which is not associated with a period within the category options interval of validity.</p></td>
+<td><p>This setting controls whether analytics should filter data which is associated with a category option with a start and end date, but which is not associated with a period within the category options interval of validity.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Put analytics in maintenance mode</strong></p></td>